 After receiving the warrant, section 57 of the Canada Elections Act authorizes the Governor in Council to fix the date on which the Chief Electoral Officer is to issue the writ.
 The date of issuance must fall between the 11th and 180th days after the Chief Electoral Officer receives the warrant from the Speaker (or the two members of the House).
-The Governor in Council also fixes the date for election day, which cannot be earlier than 36 days after the Chief Electoral Officer issues the writ.
+The Governor in Council also fixes the date for election day, which cannot be earlier than 36 days, or later than 50 days, after the Chief Electoral Officer issues the writ.

 Application of the Canada Elections Act to by-elections

 A by-election is an election for the purposes of the Canada Elections Act.
 However, although many of the provisions applicable to general elections are also applicable to by-elections, this is not always the case.
 For example, the broadcasting scheme established under the Act for general elections does not apply to by-elections.
 The relevant provision of the Act should always be checked to determine its applicability to by-elections.